Rikenm/Auto-Counter-iOS/README.md

 # Auto Counter

-“Have you ever been working out and had to remember to tap on the ‘counter app’ to monitor your execrise.
+“Have you ever been working out and had to remember to tap on the ‘counter app’ regurlarly between your execrise.
 I know it's a major inconvenience.
 With Auto Counter, you don’t anymore.“
 Auto Counter app let you count automatically and manually.